milewdev/tchart/README.md

 [TeX](http://www.tug.org) is a typesetting system invented by Donald Knuth.

-[PGF/TikZ](http://sourceforge.net/projects/pgf/) is a system designed by Till Tantau for producing graphics in TeX and related documents.
+[PGF/TikZ](http://sourceforge.net/projects/pgf/) is a system designed by Till Tantau for producing graphics in TeX and similar documents.

 [Ruby](http://www.ruby-lang.org) is a programming language initially designed and developed by Yukihiro Matsumoto.